habuka036/wakame-vdc-wiki/en/install-guide.md

 We can't do much with Wakame-vdc without some initial data in the database and some machine images to start instances from.
 Let's put those things in place.

+##### Create the Wakame-vdc database

+Wakame-vdc uses a mysql database.
+Start mysql and create the database.

+    sudo /etc/init.d/mysqld start
+    mysqladmin -uroot create wakame_dcmgr

+We can use rake to create the database tables.
+Wakame-vdc comes with its own ruby binary that includes rake.
+It needs to be in your PATH.
+If you already have rake in your PATH, you can skip this step.

+    cd /opt/axsh/wakame-vdc/ruby/bin
+    PATH=$PWD:$PATH

+Now use rake to create the database tables.

+    rake db:up

 ##### Download machine images

 For this guide we are going to install two machine images: